jafahib-beep/QuickFixAI/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a modern dark theme with a blue accent (#0A84FF), respecting system color schemes.
 It draws inspiration from iOS 26 Liquid Glass UI styling, utilizing Feather icons.
 The design incorporates dark backgrounds (#0D0D0D for root, #1A1A1A for cards, #252525 for secondary elements), polished UI with refined shadows, modern card designs, and pill-shaped chips.
-A 7-tab bottom navigation (Home, AI Chat, LiveAssist, Upload (FAB), Community, Toolbox, Profile) is implemented, with a central Floating Action Button (FAB) for video uploads.
+A 5-tab bottom navigation (Home, LiveAssist, Upload (FAB), Community, Profile) is implemented, with a central Floating Action Button (FAB) for video uploads.
+AI Chat functionality is merged into LiveAssist screen with a segmented control toggle (Analysis | AI Chat).
 Safe area insets are handled by helper components.

 **Recent UI Polish (Dec 2024):**
 - Tab bar: Icon size 24px, label size 12px for improved visibility